microsoft/build25-LAB309/Lab-Instructions/Exercise-1.md

     * Run `azd config set alpha.infrasynth on` to enable the feature (infrasynth is also an alpha feature.)
     * Run `azd infra synth` to get the /infra folder and all Bicep files generated under /infra.

-    > [!NOTE]
+> [!Note]
 > If you run `azd infra synth`, make sure you delete the /infra folder before you proceed with subsequent exercises.
 Otherwise, every time you add a new resource using `azd add`, you need to run `azd infra synth` to re-synthesize Bicep code written on disk.

 * azd Compose uses [Azure Verified Module (AVM)](https://aka.ms/AVM).
 With Bicep VS Code extension, you can mouse-over a module.